embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 ```javascript
 import EmbarkJS from "./embarkArtifacts/embarkjs"
 ```
-NOTE: The relative path is dependent upon the generationDir setting specified in embark.json (see the "Artifact generation directory" section above](#Artifact generation directory).
+NOTE: The relative path is dependent upon the generationDir setting specified in embark.json [see the "Artifact generation directory" section above](#Artifact-generation-directory).

 Secondly, we need to update the "magic" contract imports.
 These will need to change from